Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 A downside to waiting in the room was that we had to be nearly silent.
 Vocal warm-ups weren’t possible.
 I couldn’t do jumping jacks like Julia suggested to release nervous energy.
 But, the benefit to having us be behind the stage was that when it was time, we could appear on stage right on cue.

 How did it go?
-You’ll be able to see for yourself by watching the talk once it’s available.
-I’ll post a link here.
+You can see for yourself by watching the talk.
+I’ve included a link below.

 How do I think it went?
 Mostly great.
 I remembered the entire script—yeah!
 I forwarded all the slides at the correct time—yeah!
-Almost miraculously, my voice didn’t get gravelly—say what?!
+Almost miraculously, my voice didn’t get gravelly.

 I will always be my worst critic, so I will admit it wasn’t perfect.
 I say the talk was only “mostly” great because my legs were shaking.
 Not just shaking—they felt like jelly.
 The small steps to mark transitions in the talk didn’t materialize.
 I remained planted on stage.
 I feared if I took a step to the side there was a real possibility I’d tip right over.
 At one point I realized I was holding the remote control in both hands, which was a gesture of “hiding” on stage.
 And I was still self-conscious about my shirt.

 But, given the option of getting through the talk without mistakes or incorporating all of Julia’s best-case scenario performance suggestions, I will celebrate the fact the talk itself went well.
-I know full well people in the audience couldn’t see my legs shake, and probably didn’t notice when I unclasped my hands once I became aware of how I was holding the remote.
+I know full well people in the audience couldn’t see my legs shake, and probably didn’t pay much attention to how I unclasped my hands once I became aware of how I was holding the remote.

 In the end, the point of the talk was to inspire people, take them on a journey of discovery, and introduce them to the amazing, love-filled letters of Marcel Heuzé.